Looking to the Future…

 Your study plan is comprised of more than deciding what to learn and when.
 One of the main concerns in building a study habit is to decide where you will study.

 Find a place to study that is quiet and has few distractions – away from the TV for example.
 Always try to study at that same place.
 Once again it will become habitual.
-Your mind will psychologically register that this is a place of study and you will settle into a study routine quickly each time you sit down.
-This will help ensure that you establish a routine for maximum learning effectiveness.
+Your mind will psychologically register that this is a place of study and you will settle into a study routine quickly each time you sit down; this will help ensure that you establish a method for maximum learning effectiveness.

 (Read more on our other blog titles which might help: Places to Chill and Study in London)